glk1001/glk1001.github.io/README.md

 *"Settings/Add-ons/My add-ons"* go to the Spotify add-on and press *"Configure"*.
 You can then enter your credentials:<br><br>
 ![spotify credentials image](README-spotify-credentials.png "Spotify credentials")

+1. **WARNING:** If you have an already installed the Spotify plugin and you experience errors or menu issues with this new one, then run the "Clear the plugin cache" option from the first Spotify page.
+Then restart Kodi.

-1. **WARNING:** The Spotify plugin is broken on older versions of Ubuntu 22.04.
+3. **WARNING:** The Spotify plugin is broken on older versions of Ubuntu 22.04.
 If you have 'Python 3.10.6' or greater it should be OK.